PRO100BYTE/ProjectArcade-Wiki/docs/en/advanced-features/netplay.md

 The session will be visible in the Netplay Sessions screen and other players will be able to join.

-{% hint style="info" %}
+> [!WARNING]
-You can also add passwords to your session to allow only designated people to join the session.
+> You can also add passwords to your session to allow only designated people to join the session.
-{% endhint %}

 ## NetPlay considerations